Sassari

 Cost Of Living

-The cost of living in Sassari is lower than in major Italian cities like Rome and Milan.
-Rent, groceries, and dining out are relatively affordable, making it an attractive destination for budget-conscious travelers.
+The cost of living in Sassari is moderate compared to other Italian cities.
+Rent, groceries, and dining out are reasonably priced.
+Public transportation is affordable, making it convenient for travelers to explore the city without breaking the bank.

 Other